COMPLETED 2016

 In collaboration with Anthony Hunt Design.

-Photography: Hilary Bradford
+PHOTOGRAPHY: Hilary Bradford

 Nominated for Archdaily Building of the Year Award 2019